thothom/thothom.com/docs/overview/repositories.md

 The save methods makes an **"upsert"** query, that is:

 - If a record with the same primary keys **doesn't exist**, it will be created
-- If a record with the same primary keys **exist**, it will be updated
+- If a record with the same primary keys **exist**, it will be updated (or **replaced**, depending on the plugin)

 :::tip

-In the most of the databases, this is the most performative query to create / update, so if you don't want to **specifically** insert or update, we always recommend to use this method.
+In the most of the databases, this is the most performative query to create / update / replace, so if you don't want to **specifically** insert or update, we always recommend to use this method.

 :::